-This document will provide a basic overview of some common networking concepts.
-We will discuss basic terminology, common protocols, and the responsibilities and characteristics of the different layers of networking.
+This article will provide an overview of some common networking concepts.
+We will discuss terminology, common protocols, and the responsibilities and characteristics of the different layers of networking.

 This guide is operating system agnostic, but should be very helpful when implementing features and services that utilize networking on your server.

-Before we begin discussing networking with any depth, we must define some common terms that you will see throughout this guide, and in other guides and documentation regarding networking.
+First, we will define some common terms that you will see throughout this guide, and in other guides and documentation regarding networking.

 These terms will be expanded upon in the appropriate sections that follow:

-Connection: In networking, a connection refers to pieces of related information that are transfered through a network.
-This generally infers that a connection is built before the data transfer (by following the procedures laid out in a protocol) and then is deconstructed at the at the end of the data transfer.
+Connection: In networking, a connection refers to pieces of related information that are transferred through a network.
+Generally speaking, a connection is established before data transfer (by following the procedures laid out in a protocol) and may be deconstructed at the end of the data transfer.

-Packet: A packet is, generally speaking, the most basic unit that is transfered over a network.
+Packet: A packet is the smallest unit that is intentionally transferred over a network.
 When communicating over a network, packets are the envelopes that carry your data (in pieces) from one end point to the other.

 A network interface may be associated with a physical device, or it may be a representation of a virtual interface.
-The "loopback" device, which is a virtual interface to the local machine, is an example of this.
+The “loopback” device, which is a virtual interface available in most Linux environments to connect back to the same machine, is an example of this.